unni-krishnan-95/copy/_posts/2016-09-12-over-the-wire-natas1.md

 </body>
 ```

-Looking at the HTML code we can see the `<!-- -->` (comment) section displaying the code.
+Looking at the HTML code we can see the `<!-- -->` (comment) section displaying the password.

 Congrats, you passed level 0!

 ### Level 1: